Oh My God ((G)I-dle song): Reception

 Mia Nazarena of Billboard was positive in an article about the album, praising the "dramatic scenes with visually stunning sets, finely-tuned choreography, and carefully curated costume changes".
 On April 7, 2020, it was announced that the music video amassed 17 million views within 24 hours of release.
-The video broke (G)I-dle's personal record set in 2019 with the "Lion" music video, which garnered 5 million views in two days of its release.
-The music video debuted at number 8 on the Global YouTube Music Videos Chart dated April 3–9 with 15.6 million views.
 On April 13, the music video hit 50 million views on YouTube, becoming the group's fastest music video to reach this milestone.

-On July 9, 2020, "Oh my god" music video reached 100 million views, three months after its released.
+On July 9, 2020, "Oh My God" reached 100 million views three months after its release.
+Rolling Stone India named it the 4th best K-pop music video of 2020.

 Plagiarism accusation

 After the release of (G)I-dle's music video teaser, viewers pointed out that several scenes of the "Oh My God" teaser video are similar in appearance and colour to British pop singer FKA Twigs released song "Cellophane" music video, which was released in 2019.
-Netizens pointed out the scene of an artist in mud or dark textured land appearing in the second half of the song.
-This scene represents the idea of birth or resurrection when Minnie said: "I am no longer a prisoner".
-The netizens also mentioned the scene of an artists falling among the cloths flying in the air.
-Lee Jin-jin of Kyunghyang Newspaper responded to the reports, stating that "(G)I-dle's music video was filmed in a series of scenes expressing various surreal situations.
-On the other hand, FKA Twig's music video has a specific story of 'Crash' and 'Emergency' as the main character falls into an unknown world among pole dances, and the content and settings themselves are different."
-Soon afterwards, the controversy attracted the attention of FKA Twigs' fans causing the group's foreign fans to disproof and plunge into plagiarism claims, and continuing the arguments in overseas social networking services than domestic.
+Soon afterwards, the controversy attracted the attention of FKA Twigs' fans causing the group's foreign fans to disproof and plunge into plagiarism claims, and continuing the arguments in overseas social networks.
 A representative from Cube Entertainment responded, "We have not yet grasped the exact situation.
-I'm going to find out more and resolve it.
+I'm going to find out more and resolve it."